Having split ends on your beard is often a sign of an unhealthy mane.

-Beard split ends occur on the ends of your facial hair and look as if the hair is splitting and growing in two different directions.
+This facial hair problem occurs on the ends of your facial hair and looks as if the hair is splitting and growing in two different directions.
 If you find it happening to one strand of your facial hair, then chances are, it is happening to several.

 You will feel a noticeable difference in your beard because it will begin to feel significantly rougher and scratchier than a healthy beard.
 This will not only feel uncomfortable to anyone who gets up close and personal with your beard, but it will also feel uncomfortable to you!